Suzuki Swift review – an affordable mild-hybrid supermini

 Verdict – is the Suzuki Swift a good car?

-The latest Suzuki Swift hasn’t changed dramatically compared with the outgoing model, but neither has its price.
-It offers even better fuel economy thanks to mild-hybrid tech, an improved – if already outdated – infotainment system, lots of equipment as standard and during testing we found it to be fairly comfortable, too.
+The latest Suzuki Swift hasn’t changed dramatically compared with the outgoing model, and offers even better fuel economy thanks to mild-hybrid tech, an improved – if already outdated – infotainment system, lots of equipment as standard and during testing we found it to be fairly comfortable, too.
 The boot isn’t particularly big, though, and cheap interior plastics make it feel very budget-focused.
-A lot can be forgiven considering how much you get for your money, but the elephant in the room is the MG3, which offers even more.
+The problem is, it’s crept up in price since launch, and while there’s only a few hundred pounds in it, that makes it more expensive than a hybrid MG3, petrol Vauxhall Corsa or Renault Clio.

 Suzuki Swift models, specs and alternatives

-Suzuki is known for producing small, affordable cars, and the Suzuki Swift is one of its longest-standing models.
-The Swift is a supermini which prioritises low running costs and a cheap list price – both attributes that matter to small-car buyers – but it’s never really managed to become a mainstream model in the UK, in the way the Renault Clio or Vauxhall Corsa has.
-Suzuki has sought to make the Swift even more economical and appealing this time around, and will hope this is sufficient to sway buyers in the ever-shrinking supermini market.
+Suzuki is a brand known for its focus on small, affordable cars, and the Suzuki Swift is one of its longest-standing and best-known models.
+Low running costs and a cheap list price – features that matter to buyers of small cars and superminis – are the focus here, but somehow the Swift has never quite managed to become a household name like the Renault Clio or Vauxhall Corsa do in the UK.

-The Swift’s exterior doesn’t stray too far from the previous generation’s formula – it now features smaller headlights and tail-lights that get a smoky finish, with Suzuki trying to create a slightly cuter face.
+The Swift’s styling now features smaller headlights and tail-lights that get a smoky finish, with Suzuki trying to give it a slightly cuter face.
 The jury’s out on whether it channels as much charm as a MINI, though.
 There’s also a new clamshell bonnet with a seam that comes lower that’s reminiscent of a Fiat 500, and the previous model’s door handles, which were hidden in the rearmost pillar, have been swapped for more conventional items on the doors themselves.

 As with the last car, the current Suzuki Swift comes with a mild-hybrid system fitted as standard, but while the combustion engine is the same size as before at 1.2 litres, it’s now a three-cylinder, rather than a four-cylinder.
 That’s enabled Suzuki to make the Swift even more economical.
 Although the 82bhp power figure is unchanged, there’s improved grunt lower down in the rev range.

 In terms of trims, the Suzuki Swift is offered in entry-level Motion – which the company reckons will prove more popular in the UK – and higher-spec Ultra.
 This is probably a decent call, as Ultra doesn’t seem to offer much more in the way of equipment, and yet costs around £1,100 extra.
-At £18,699, the Swift comes in at £1,000 less than a pure petrol entry-level Vauxhall Corsa, and for that, you get LED headlights, keyless entry and start, wireless smartphone connectivity, a reversing camera and heated front seats, as well as mild-hybrid tech.
+At just over £19,000, the Swift is more expensive than at launch, and is actually now more expensive than some key rivals, which is disappointing.
+For that, you get LED headlights, keyless entry and start, wireless smartphone connectivity, a reversing camera and heated front seats, as well as mild-hybrid tech.

 |